fealty/Xenos/Specifications/Xenos.md

 	[<optional attribute>]* {<markup type> [<optional parameter>]*: <markup content>}

-The text markup form consists of zero or more *optional attribute*s followed by an opening brace, the *markup type* construct, zero or more *optional parameter*s, a terminating colon, zero or more items of *markup content*, and a closing brace.
+The text markup form consists of zero or more *optional attributes* followed by an opening brace, the *markup type* construct, zero or more *optional parameters*, a terminating colon, zero or more items of *markup content*, and a closing brace.

 ##### Markup Content